Why you keep procrastinating & pushing your goals away

 2. Your goals create resistance to where you are now

-There will also be more resistance, towards the action steps you need to take in order to achieve your goals.
-This is because you don’t really want to be doing all that hard work – you just want to get there (and get there now rather than later)!
+There will also be some resistance towards the action steps you need to take in order to achieve your goals.
+‘Cuz you don’t really want to be doing all that hard work – you just want to get there – sooner rather than later!

-3. Your goals create a feeling and state of lack
+3. Your goals create a feeling & state of lack

-As you continue focusing in your mind on things you ‘want’, what you’re actually focusing on, or the message you’re actually sending your mind, subconsciously again, is the feeling of lack.
+As you continue focusing in your mind on things you ‘want’, the message you’re actually sending your mind is the feeling of lack.